alleyinteractive/huron/src/defaultConfig/README.md

 * **output** {string} : default `'partials'` - Relative path (relative to the `huron.root` option) to the directory where you want your templates to be generated.
 * **port** {number} : default `8080` - `localhost` port from which to server your prototypes via webpack-dev-server
 * **prototypes** {array} : default `['index']` - Array of prototypes to generate via HTML webpack plugin.
-For each array entry you can either pass in a single string corresponding to the title of the prototype, or an object containing option overrides for HTML webpack plugin [(configuration)](https://github.com/ampedandwired/html-webpack-plugin).
+For each array entry you can either pass in a single string corresponding to the title of the prototype, or an object containing option overrides for HTML webpack plugin [(configuration)][html_webpack_plugin].
 If you use an object, you must at least provide a `title` field.
 The title field, whether passed in as a string or the `title` property value, must be the same name as your prototype file located in your `prototypes` directory.
 So for example, if you provided `['homepage']` in the prototypes option, you would need to have a `prototypes/prototype-homepage.html` file in order for the prototype to display correctly.
 * **root** {string} : default `'dist/'` - Root directory for `webpack-dev-server`.
 All static assets you need for your prototype(s) should be located in this directory.
 The `output` option should be relative to this path.
 * **sectionTemplate** {string} : default `path.join(__dirname, '../templates/section.hbs')` - Override for the template used to produce styleguide sections.
 This should always be a handlebars file, and will utilize the KSS data as its source.
 * **classNames** {string} : For use with CSS Modules.
 This option should point to a directory with JSON files containing localized classnames.
 NOTE: at the moment this will only work a CSS Modules implementation that produces JSON output, like `postcss-modules`.
 The CSS modules implementation offered by the `modules` option in `css-loader` currently will not work.